 The last famous monument that blew me away was the Tower of London.
 We had a choice of going to Harrods Department store or the Tower; we chose the tower.
 My cousin and I walked every floor in the tower.
-Statues and pictures of ancient Kings and Queens, fighting armor, torture chambers and some of England's first coins were on display.
+Statues and pictures of ancient Kings and Oueens, fighting armor, torture chambers and some of England's first coins were on display.
 The most exciting part of the Tower of London was the Queens' Jewels.
 Every crown from the early days to the present queen's crown was on display.
 The jewels were beautiful.
 Diamonds, sapphires, emeralds, rubies and many other precious stones were embedded in the crowns.
 I even bought a small (very small) jewel necklace which I will treasure for the rest of my life.

 We departed London on the fourth day and headed to Paris on a Euro star train.
 This train took us under the channel to the Paris station.
 From there, we checked into our hotel, the Novote, which was located on the east bank of the Seine River, about a mile from the Eiffel Tower.
-We had a terrific view of the Eiffel Tower from our room, and at night, it was spectacular.
+We had a terrific view of the Eif fel Tower from our room, and at night, it was spectacular.

 Our first night in Paris was a city tour by motor coach.
 Dinner that night was at a wonderful Italian restaurant with entertainment consisting of singers performing rock and roll.
 Try to imagine Michael Jackson and Elvis Presley tunes being sung with a French accent.
 The night was still young, so we took an after dinner cruise on the River Seine.
-What a view of the city from the river!
+What a view of the city from the more to see.
+With the Cathedral of Notre we walked inside.
+Notre Dame has to be Continued on page 6